 - Upload the video to the Dropbox account and share the file with the email address [email protected]

-- Send a brief email notification of your completed submission to the APSF Resident QI Committee at [email protected].
+- Send a brief email notification of your completed submission to the APSF TQI Committee at [email protected].
 The committee will promptly review your material and acknowledge receipt.